kwen1510/Feather/APP_README.md

    - Verify environment variables are set correctly in Vercel dashboard
    - Check `/api/token` endpoint is accessible
    - Check browser console for error messages
-   - For local dev: ensure `vercel dev` is running or `npm run server` is running
+   - For local dev: ensure `vercel dev` is running

 2. **Changes not syncing between clients**:
    - Ensure both clients are in the same room